ReactiveX/RxAndroid/README.md

 ## Bugs and Feedback

-For bugs, feature requests, and discussion please use [Github Issues][issues].
+For bugs, feature requests, and discussion please use [GitHub Issues][issues].
 For general usage questions please use the [mailing list][list] or [StackOverflow][so].